-Clinical casework evaluations of "3=Meets expectations for basic competency (expected level of competency for 1st, 2nd, and 3rd year students) or 4=Exceeds expectations for basic competency (expected level of competency for 4th year students and beyond). - (2Ea) Completion of Clinical Ethics with a B-. - Completion yearly of IRB's CITI training. - (2Eb) Clinical casework evaluations of "3=Meets expectations for basic competency (expected level of competency for 1st, 2nd, and 3rd year students) or 4=Exceeds expectations for basic competency (expected level of competency for 4th year students and beyond).
+(2Cc) Completion of Empirically Supported Treatments and four (4) additional clinical electives with a B-.
+Clinical casework evaluations of "3=Meets expectations for basic competency (expected level of competency for 1st, 2nd, and 3rd year students) or 4=Exceeds expectations for basic competency (expected level of competency for 4th year students and beyond).